molgenis/league-of-robots/roles/remote_archive/README.md

 In the back it uses a regular `ssh` connection.
 The conneciton is defined in the `/root/.ssh/conf.d/remote_archive`.
 Connection is multiplexed for all groups and persistent (2h).

+# Debug

+## Check if services are running

+For both .automount and .mount services.

+You can either look for the available services in the `systemctl` (and look for .automount and .mount).
+Or browse for those file extensions in the `/etc/systemd/systemd/`.

+    [root@talos system]# systemctl status 'groups-umcg\x2datd-arc01.automount'
+    [root@talos system]# systemctl status 'groups-umcg\x2datd-arc01.mount'

+## Changes in the service files

+Will not be automatically reflected in the systemd.
+You must first run the

+    [root@talos system]# systemctl daemon-reload

+and then either of the

+    [root@talos system]# systemctl status 'groups-umcg\x2datd-arc01.automount'
+    [root@talos system]# systemctl restart 'groups-umcg\x2datd-arc01.automount'

+## Check the connection to the remote system

+    [root@talos system]# ssh umcg-atd-dm@archive.surfsara.nl

+## Check if multiplexing is working

+    [root@talos system]# netstat -tpn | grep 145
+    tcp        0      0 10.10.1.195:52316       145.100.5.8:22          ESTABLISHED 194899/ssh